top of page

 Farm land of the Imperial Valley, Coachella irrigation canal in Mecca

-and desert hills of Mecca on the other side.
+and the Mecca Hills on the other side.

 Multicolor Mecca Hills on trail leading to Coffee Bean Canyon, Red Canyon